iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 ## 1. Push the model directly to a git repository

 If the model is small we might want to commit it to our repository automatically.
-The following Github workflow deploys a runner on AWS, generates some data, trains and saves a model (see `train.py`), pushes the results to a new experiment branch, and creates a merge request for those results.
+The following GitHub workflow deploys a runner on AWS, generates some data, trains and saves a model (see `train.py`), pushes the results to a new experiment branch, and creates a merge request for those results.